jobrunr/website/content/en/guides/advanced/k8s-autoscaling.md

 ```
 </figure>

-Let's shortly explain what this config means.
+Let's briefy explain what this config means.
-We are using REST endpoints to fetch our metrics so we use `metrics-api` type of trigger.
+We are using REST endpoints to fetch our metrics, so we use the `metrics-api` type of trigger.
-Property `metricType: Value` specifies this is the total value i.e. the target value is independent of number of pods.
+The property `metricType: Value` specifies this is the total value, i.e. the target value is independent of the number of pods.
-In the `metadata` section we specify:
+In the `metadata` section, we specify:
 `targetValue` - the optimal value of the metric,
 `activationTargetValue` - threshold on which to scale to and from 0 replicas,
-`format` - format of the response from specified url,
+`format` - format of the response from the specified url,
 `url` - endpoint from which we fetch the metric,
 `valueLocation` - location of the metrics property inside the json response that we are interested in.

-The next trigger is based on scheduled jobs metrics.
+### Scheduled jobs metrics
+Consider a data analytics platform that processes large batches of data at scheduled intervals.
+For instance, an organization might collect and process sales data from various sources every hour to generate real-time sales reports for management.
+By configuring an autoscaling trigger based on the number of scheduled jobs, you can ensure that your Kubernetes cluster scales up in anticipation of these data processing tasks.
+If a significant number of jobs are scheduled to run soon, the system can proactively allocate more resources to handle the increased workload efficiently, ensuring timely and accurate reporting.

+Conversely, when there are fewer scheduled data processing jobs, the system can scale down to conserve resources and reduce operational costs.
+This dynamic scaling based on scheduled jobs metrics ensures that your data processing pipeline remains responsive and efficient, regardless of workload fluctuations.
+This approach helps maintain optimal performance and cost-efficiency, ensuring critical tasks are completed on time and improving overall system reliability.
+Let's configure the trigger as below.
 <figure style="width: 100%; max-width: 100%; margin: 0">

 ```yaml